kaishin/redalemeden.com/content/posts/2011-04-19-twitter-ios-showdown/index.md

 In the thick of the controversy surrounding Twitter's new third party restrictions, [Tweetbot]---the long-awaited Twitter client from Tapbots---is finally out for iPhone and iPod Touch.
 The overwhelmingly positive feedback is a clear sign that the app met and even exceeded expectations.

-To find out whether Tweetbot is a legitimate contender, I decided tp pit it against the official client using a <abbr title="Goals, Operators, Methods, and Selection rules">GOMS</abbr>-inspired, oversimplified [human information processing model][HIP] on a set of tasks performed by the average user on Twitter.
+To find out whether Tweetbot is a legitimate contender, I decided to pit it against the official client using a <abbr title="Goals, Operators, Methods, and Selection rules">GOMS</abbr>-inspired, oversimplified [human information processing model][HIP] on a set of tasks performed by the average user on Twitter.

 ![Tweet options](tweet-options.jpg) _Tweet options displayed after a single tap._

 ### The Rules

-Before starting this exercise, let me introduce some of the keywords that will be used throughout this article:
+Before starting this exercise, let's go over some of the concepts that will be used throughout the article:

 * *An interaction* is any point of contact between the user and the interface, such as a tap or a swipe.
 Each interaction is assigned a value based on the time required to execute it.
 For the sake of simplicity, a *single tap* is given a nominal value of `1` and used as a base unit for other interactions.